 Static route leaking can be very hard to manage when you have hundreds or thousands of remote networks.
 So the simpler approach is to use MP-BGP to dynamically import routes between VRFs - run BGP instance in each VRF and import the routes from the target VRF.

+Typically route-leaking is done on the gateway router.
 Below is a complete config on the gateway/CMG router.
 In this sample case, we just want service VRF-4 to have Internet breakout through default VRF.

 Configure static route leak in VRF-4 (via gateway in default VRF), for Internet access.